anandupender/ChromeAdPlugin/README.md

 # ChromeAdPlugin

-A simple Chrome Extension prototype that respresents a single concept.
+A simple Chrome Extension prototype that represents a single concept.

 ### Current Model